 Understanding Acute and Chronic pain

 In an acute injury situation, the pain experienced from a simple cut or bruise subsides pretty quickly relative to the amount of time these injuries take to completely heal.
-This is because your body produces its natural painkilling chemicals (called endorphins and norephinephrine) to help your body continue to function as close to normally as possible.
-These painkilling chemicals are able to dull the pain signals relatively quickly to relieve your pain.
+This is because your body produces its natural painkiller chemicals (called endorphins and norephinephrine) to help your body continue to function as close to normally as possible.
+These natural painkilling chemicals are able to dull the pain signals relatively quickly to relieve your pain.

 Unfortunately, acute pain can become chronic pain when repeated activation of pain receptors (called NDMA receptors) makes them more excitable and/or sensitive.
 When this happens, the receptors require less input to receive a pain signal.